-- Shiite colleagues and students may request to take time off for the pilgrimage. - Link to U-M Guidance Regarding Conflicts.
+- Shiite colleagues and students may request to take time off for the pilgrimage. - When planning an event, note the location(s) of nearby reflection rooms for attendees. - Link to U-M Guidance Regarding Conflicts.

 U-M Campus Resources

 - Maize Pages Muslim, U-M - Association of Religious Counselors, U-M